Michelle Haber

-Haber is an Australian scientist in the field of childhood cancer research.
-She serves as the Executive Director of Children's Cancer Institute and is a professor at the School of Women’s and Children’s Health, University of New South Wales.
-She is known for her discoveries in the area of chemotherapy resistance in neuroblastoma and for translating these discoveries into new therapeutics that are currently in clinical trials.

-Education
+Early life and education

+Michelle Haber was born in Liverpool, England.

 Haber attended Mount Scopus Memorial College in Melbourne and, when her family moved to Sydney, attended Moriah College, graduating in 1973.

 She completed a clinical psychology degree at University of New South Wales and was awarded a University Medal.
-She obtained her PhD from the School of Pathology at the University of New South Wales in 1984 - her thesis was entitled Structural analysis by BD-cellulose chromatography of mammalian DNA during repair, replication and degradation.
-She was awarded a Doctor of Science honoris causa by the University of New South Wales in 2008.
+She obtained her PhD from the School of Pathology at the University of New South Wales in 1984 - her thesis was entitled "Structural analysis by BD-cellulose chromatography of mammalian DNA during repair, replication and degradation".

 Career

-In 1982, during her PhD studies, Haber spent three months as Visiting Research Fellow at the Department of Molecular Virology in Hadassah Medical Centre, Hebrew University of Jerusalem.
-Her first postdoctoral position was as at Children’s Leukaemia and Cancer Research Unit, a precursor to Children's Cancer Institute then located at the Prince of Wales Children’s Hospital, Randwick.
-Having joined as a Staff Scientist in 1984, she was promoted to Senior Research Fellow in 1992, Principal Research Fellow in 1996, Director in 2000 and Executive Director in 2003.
-Haber also holds a conjoint appointment as Professor in the Faculty of Medicine at the University of New South Wales.
+In 1982, during her PhD studies, Haber spent three months as visiting research fellow at the Department of Molecular Virology in Hadassah Medical Centre, Hebrew University of Jerusalem.
+Her first postdoctoral position was as at Children's Leukaemia and Cancer Research Unit, a precursor to Children's Cancer Institute then located at the Prince of Wales Children's Hospital, Randwick.
+Having joined as a staff scientist in 1984, she was promoted to senior research fellow in 1992, principal research fellow in 1996, director in 2000 and executive director in 2003.
+Haber also holds a conjoint appointment as professor in the Faculty of Medicine at the University of New South Wales.

+She serves as the executive director of Children's Cancer Institute and is a professor at the School of Women's and Children's Health, University of New South Wales.
+She is known for her discoveries in the area of chemotherapy resistance in neuroblastoma and for translating these discoveries into new therapeutics that are currently in clinical trials.

-Under her leadership Children's Cancer Institute, now located in the UNSW Lowy Cancer Research Centre, has tripled in size and grown from a little known group to become the largest children’s cancer research facility in the region.
+Under her leadership Children's Cancer Institute, now located in the UNSW Lowy Cancer Research Centre, has tripled in size and grown from a little known group to become the largest children's cancer research facility in the region.